 Bottom Line: Rights of Accident Victims in Danger

 There is no denying that Ontarians pay more for their auto insurance than residents of other provinces.
 Although reducing those premiums is a worthwhile goal, the government should not elevate that goal over the rights of accident victims.
 Unfortunately, this is the path it has been following over the last few years, and the Marshall Report represents a continuation of that strategy.

 The government should reject Marshall’s misdiagnosis and misguided prescriptions, and instead seek to reform the auto insurance system in a way that respects accident victims’ rights.

-For nearly 60 years, the experienced personal injury lawyers of Preszler Law Firm have been fighting for the rights of accident victims.
+For nearly 60 years, the personal injury lawyers of Preszler Injury Lawyers have been fighting for the rights of accident victims.
 If you’ve been injured in an auto accident in Ontario, check out our free guide to accident benefits, then give us a call at 1-800-JUSTICE or fill out our online contact form to see how we can help.